bitrise-io/devcenter/_articles/reviews/notifications-guide-draft.md

 ## Integrating with Slack

 Bitrise supports Slack integration, of course - and it's quite easy to set it up.
 Send Slack messages to individual users, groups or channels; customize the messages, include attachments, and link buttons that will take the users to the build page.

+To use our dedicated Step, you need either a [Slack webhook URL](https://api.slack.com/incoming-webhooks) or a [Slack API token](https://api.slack.com/bot-users).